 - Example:

-php artisan make:controller UserController --resource
+php artisan make:controller UserController --resource - Creates methods like:

 Middleware/